How Social Media Can Help You Find a Job

 We have seen Social Media platforms like Facebook and LinkedIn be leaders for helping people find jobs in their area.
 If you go on Facebook, there are more than 100 jobs posted daily for you to apply.
 Let’s talk about how else they can help you find our future careers.

 What does this mean?
 This means more often than not; other individuals aren’t even seeing your resume.
-What you should do is max out your LinkedIn profile with all your accomplishments.
+There are steps you should take to write an effective resume that will get scene by hiring managers, but there are other ways to advertise yourself.
+You should max out your LinkedIn profile with all your accomplishments.
 This will help employers find your profile on their search for new employees.

 Even better, message a hiring manager on LinkedIn to the company you applied for.
 This way, they can put a face to the name and see your professional profile.